johanley/custom-solar-eclipse-viewer/README.md

 # Custom Solar Eclipse Viewer

-The content is deployed <a href='https://johanley.github.io/custom-solar-eclipse-viewer/'>here</a>.
+The documentation is <a href='https://johanley.github.io/custom-solar-eclipse-viewer/'>here</a>.